 Marsh Hawk Press, New York

 Release Date: 2007

 Publisher’s Book Page

 Distributors: Small Press Distribution, Selected Bookstores including East Wind Books (Berkeley), and Amazon

 On April 11, 2006, Filamore B. Tabios, Sr. died of brain cancer and its complications.
-In writing about her father, Eileen R. Tabios explores (possible) reconciliation with Ferdinand Marcos’ legacy through a deliberate (if temporary) empathy with the former Philippine dictator’s daughter Imee; pays homage to Judas Iscariot whose Gospel, discovered during her vigil by her father’s deathbed, reveals him to be the most loyal disciple, instead of greatest betrayer, of Jesus Christ; meditates on the murder statistics of the 20th century’s leading killers, from Idi Amin to Adolf Hitler; considers the global Filipina pen pal phenomena; and engages with Dante Aleghieri’s Purgatorio.
+In writing about her father, Eileen R. Tabios explores Ferdinand Marcos’ legacy through an experiment of deliberate (if temporary) empathy with the former Philippine dictator’s daughter Imee; pays homage to Judas Iscariot whose Gospel, discovered during her vigil by her father’s deathbed, reveals him to be the most loyal disciple, instead of greatest betrayer, of Jesus Christ; meditates on the murder statistics of the 20th century’s leading killers, from Idi Amin to Adolf Hitler; considers the global Filipina pen pal phenomena; and engages with Dante Aleghieri’s Purgatorio.